ydkb/ydkb.github.io/help/en/ble-series/device-switching.md

 <font color="red" size="+1">!!
 Be sure to familiarize yourself with the instructions below before using this feature !!</font>

-Except for Fmini (alf x3), the BLE series supports this function.

 Set the function below to a key.
 And press it to switch between the connected host devices.

 ![|180](assets/device_switching_01.jpg)